NVlabs/PoseCNN-PyTorch/README.md

 ### License

-PoseCNN is released under the MIT License (refer to the LICENSE file for details).
+PoseCNN is released under the NVIDIA Source Code License (refer to the LICENSE file for details).

 ### Citation